What PCB Designers Need to Know About Conductive Ink Printing With 3D Printers

 Conductive ink 3D printers offer an exciting prospect for rapid prototyping.
 You can turn your PCB layout into working prototypes within hours or minutes, depending on the size and complexity of the circuit.

 Besides that, you’ll have the flexibility of shape and sizes when 3D printing with conductive ink.
-You’re no longer confined to symmetrical PCB shapes of PCB during prototyping and can minimize overall cost.
+You’re no longer confined to symmetrical circuit board shapes during prototyping and can minimize overall cost.
 With conductive ink printing, you can print the circuits on various materials, like plastic sheets and paper.
 This opens up various possibilities for your design, especially in an age where smart wearables and IoT are emerging technologies.

 Reduce your prototyping time from days to hours.